UK Food & Drink | 2026/27

 The View of the Market

-Across the UK world of food, the concept of spice is becoming more refined.
+Across the UK, the concept of spice is becoming more refined.
 Its a natural push-on as consumers become increasingly fluent in global flavours, with younger audiences in particular more open to heat-led adventure.

 As such, brands are searching for routes that deliver excitement without tipping into novelty territory.